Traveling waves and homogeneous fragmentation: Introduction and main results

 \section{Introduction and main results}

-\subsection{Homogeneous fragmentations and Branching random walks}
+\subsection{Homogeneous fragmentations and branching random walks}

 Fragmentation is a natural phenomena that occurs in a wide range of contexts and at all scales.
 The stochastic models used to describe this type of process have attracted a lot of attention lately and form a fascinating class of mathematical objects in their own right, which are deeply connected to branching processes, continuum random trees and branching random walks.
-A good introduction to the study of fragmentation and coalescence is \cite{Be2} which also contains many further references.
+A good introduction to the study of fragmentation (and coalescence) is \cite{Be3} which also contains many further references.

-In the present work, we intend to explore and make use of the connection between random fragmentation processes and branching random walks.
-More precisely we define the notion of the fragmentation Fisher-Kolmogorov-Petrovskii-Piscounov (FKPP) equation and study the solutions of this equation.
+In the present work, we intend to explore and make use of the connection between random fragmentation processes, branching random walk (BRW) and branching Brownian motion (BBM).
+More precisely we define the notion of the fragmentation Fisher--Kolmogorov--Petrovskii--Piscounov (FKPP) equation and study the solutions of this equation.